RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon New paper on arXiv, and accepted to AISTATS: [_Quantifying Epistemic Uncertainty in Diffusion Models_](https://arxiv.org/abs/2602.09170)!

+- \newicon In Fall 2025, the Simons Institue worked on a list of open problems, which I helped work on and is now released for the public!
+Read the list of problems [here](https://arxiv.org/abs/2602.05394).
+Check it out -- I helped write about sketching!

 - \newicon New paper on arXiv: [_The matrix-vector complexity of $Ax=b$_](https://arxiv.org/abs/2602.04842)!

+$\phantom{.}$

+\begin{dropdown}{_Old News_}

+October 2025:

 - [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952) was accepted to SIMAX!

 - I wrote a short article on trace estimation lower bounds.
 Read it [here](https://randnla.github.io/trace-lower-bound)!

-$\phantom{.}$

-\begin{dropdown}{_Old News_}

-October 2025:

 - I'll be giving a talk on Low-Rank Approximation at the WSU Graduate Research Seminar.
 Thanks to \akash for inviting me out!